TNL-Project/TNL/Documentation/UsersGuide/Meshes/ug_Grids.md

    determines the orientation of the face - `{0, 1}` is the normal of horizontal faces and `{1, 0}` is the normal of vertical faces.

-9. Finally, we iterate over all vertexes and compute average value of all neighboring cells.
-The vertexes have no orientation so we do not need to care about the normals.
+9. Finally, we iterate over all vertices and compute average value of all neighboring cells.
+The vertices have no orientation so we do not need to care about the normals.
 We only check the number of neighbor cells based on the vertex coordinates.
-To iterate over all vertexes in parallel, we use the method \ref TNL::Meshes::Grid::forAllEntities with entity dimension set to
+To iterate over all vertices in parallel, we use the method \ref TNL::Meshes::Grid::forAllEntities with entity dimension set to
    zero:

-   \snippet GridExample_traverse.h initialize vertexes
+   \snippet GridExample_traverse.h initialize vertices

    The lambda function we perform on each vertex, has the parameter `vertex` which represents the vertex that we currently operate on.
 We just fetch the